ogusarenko/mke-docs/content/docs/configuration/coredns-lameduck.md

 ---

 Adding lameduck to the health plugin minimizes DNS resolution failures during a CoreDNS pod restart or deployment rollout.
-Mirantis Kubernetes Engine (MKE) supports enabling lameduck for the default server block.
+Mirantis Kubernetes Engine (MKE) 4k supports enabling lameduck for the default server block.

 ## Configuration

 CoreDNS lameduck support is disabled by default.
-To enable lameduck, configure the `lameduck` section of the MKE configuration file under `dns`:
+To enable lameduck, configure the `lameduck` section of the `mke4.yaml` configuration file under `dns`:

 ```yaml
   dns: